Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Close to: Akerselva river, food spots, tram links

-Good to know: best if vibe matters more than major sights
+Good to know: best if atmosphere matters more than being next to major sights

 Ideal stay length: 2–6 nights